Legulysse/gugu-engine/README.md

 # gugu::Engine

-A minimalist C++ game engine, mainly based on SFML.
+A minimalist 2D game engine, written in C++, based on SFML and PugiXml.

 Author : Legulysse
 Contributor : Diccy